-The State of North Carolina has issued a “Safer-At-Home” Phase 2 Order.
+The State of North Carolina has extended its “Safer-At-Home” Phase 2 Order.

 Reduce the transmission of COVID-19